Plain English Summary

 Target number of participants

-We foresee that 7/8 cohorts will be necessary to target the optmimal dose.
-Thus we expect to recruit between 21 and 24 participants.
+7/8 cohorts will be necessary to target the optimal dose (between 21 and 24 participants)

 Participant exclusion criteria